-Q7: What advantages of registered design patents in China?
+Q7: What are the advantages of registering design patents in China?

 For a product to which the design of appearance contributed to its commercial values, the protection of the design should form an integral part of your business strategy.
 It is advisable to obtain a design patent as soon as the design is completed.